difference between eukaryotic and prokaryotic

 In conclusion, while eukaryotic and prokaryotic cells share some fundamental similarities, including the presence of genetic material and the ability to perform essential functions for life, they are also quite distinct from one another in a number of important ways.
 Eukaryotic cells have a much more complex structure, contain more genetic material, and reproduce differently than prokaryotic cells.
 Understanding these differences is essential for anyone studying biology or interested in the diversity of living organisms.

-See also difference between boxer and brief
+See also difference between perennial and annual

 Table difference between eukaryotic and prokaryotic